-1. Applicant Name(s): Fort Lyon Canal Company Mailing address: 750 Bent Avenue Las Animas, Colorado 81054 FEIN #: 84-0 579583 Primary Contact: Amy Van Horn Position/Title: Water Master Email: flcc info@flcc.net Phone Numbers: Cell: N/A Office: 719-456-0720 Alternate Contact: Jerred Hoffman ed Hoffman Position/Title: Superintendent Email: jerred@flcc.net Phone Numbers: Cell: 719-469-1160 Office: 719-456-0720 2.
-E Public (Government) - are encouraged to work municipa with loc al entities and the local entity nd State of Colora should be the gran do agencies.
-Federal agencies at recipient.
+1. Applicant Name(s): Fort Fort Lyon Canal Company Mailing address: 750 Bent Avenue Las Animas, Colorado 81054 FEIN #: 84-05 84-0579583 Primary Contact: Amy ۲ /an Horn Position/Title: Water Master Email: flccinfo@flcc.net Phone Numbers: Cell: N/A Office: 719-456-0720 Alternate Contact: Jerred Hoffman Position/Title: Superintendent Email: jerred@flcc.net Phone Numbers: Cell: 719-469-1160 Office: 719-456-0720

+Part I. - Description of the Applicant (Project Sponsor or Owner);

+2. Eligible entities for WSRA funds include the following.
+What type of entity is the Applicant?

+Public (Government) - municipalities, enterprises, counties, and State of Colorado agencies.
+Federal agencies are encouraged to work with local entities and the local entity should be the grant recipient.
 Federal agencies are eligible, but only if they can make a compelling case for why a local partner cannot be the grant recipient.

-Public (Districts) - authorities, Title 32/special districts, (conservancy, conservation, and irrigation districts), and water activity enterprises. x Private Incorporated - mutual ditch companies, homeowners associations, corporations.
+Public (Districts) - authorities, Title 32/special districts, (conservancy, conservation, and irrigation districts), and water activity enterprises.

+Private Incorporated - mutual ditch companies, homeowners associations, corporations.

 Private individuals, partnerships, and sole proprietors are eligible for funding from the Basin Accounts but not for funding from the Statewide Account.

 Non-governmental organizations - broadly defined as any organization that is not part of the government.

-Water Supply Reserve Account - Application Form Revised October 2013

-Provide a brief description of your organization The Fort Lyon Canal Company is a Colorado Mutual Ditch Company and a non-profit Corporation organized under the laws of the State of Colorado.
+3. Provide a brief description of your organization

+The Fort Lyon Canal Company is a Colorado Mutual Ditch Company and a non-profit Corporation organized under the laws of the State of Colorado.
 The Fort Lyon Canal Company was incorporated in 1897, and is governed by five Directors that meet monthly.
 The offices of the company are located in Las Animas.
 The canal is 113 miles long, and lies in three counties: Otero, Bent, and Prowers.
 Approximately 93,000 acres are irrigated each year.

 4. If the Contracting Entity is different then the Applicant (Project Sponsor or Owner) please describe the Contracting Entity here.

+Not Applicable

-Not Applicable 5.
-Successful applicants will have to execute a contract with the CWCB prior to beginning work on the portion of the project funded by the WSRA grant.
+5. Successful applicants will have to execute a contract with the CWCB prior to beginning work on the portion of the project funded by the WSRA grant.
 In order to expedite the contracting process the CWCB has established a standard contract with provisions the applicant must adhere to.
 A link to this standard contract is included in Appendix 3.
 Please review this contract and check the appropriate box.

-The Applicant will be able to contract with the CWCB using the Standard Contract x The Applicant will be able to contract with the CWCB using the Standard Contract The Applicant has reviewed the standard contract and has some questions/issues/concerns.
+The Applicant will be able to contract with the CWCB using the Standard Contract

+The Applicant has reviewed the standard contract and has some questions/issues/concerns.
 Please be aware that any deviation from the standard contract could result in a significant delay between grant approval and the funds being available.

 6. The Tax Payer Bill of Rights (TABOR) may limit the amount of grant money an entity can receive.
 Please describe any relevant TABOR issues that may affect the applicant.

 Not Applicable